wolfeidau/wolfeidau_site/content/post/2018-12-22-using-aws-deepracer-ros-development.md

 To test whether or not we can still drive the DeepRacer around, we will explore then interface with the control node provided.

-Now we load the ROS environment, using the AWS `setup.bash`, this will populate variables holding names and paths for services.
+Now we load the ROS environment, using the AWS `setup.bash`, this will populate variables holding names and paths for services, if you have never used ROS before you may want to run through some of the [Tutorials](http://wiki.ros.org/ROS/Tutorials).

 ```
 $ source /opt/aws/deepracer/setup.bash